jesarshah/jesars-hotdog-pin/server/README.md

 ## Instructions to run

-Keep one terminal open with the webhook forward to localhost port and open a new one, typing in the following commands:
+Keep one terminal open with the webhook forward to localhost port and open a new one [like here](https://github.com/stripe/stripe-cli), typing in the following commands:

 ```
 npm install